backstage/backstage/docs/support/project-structure.md

   Standard GitHub folder.
 It contains - amongst other things - our workflow definitions and templates.
-Worth noting is the [styles](https://github.com/backstage/backstage/tree/master/.github/styles) subfolder which is used for a markdown spellchecker.
+Worth noting is the [styles](https://github.com/backstage/backstage/tree/master/.github/styles) sub-folder which is used for a markdown spellchecker.

 - [`.yarn/`](https://github.com/backstage/backstage/tree/master/.yarn) -
   Backstage ships with it's own `yarn` implementation.
 This allows us to have